 Many timeshare owners are eager – sometimes even desperate – to unload their timeshare.
 Some, in fact, are so ready to sell that they’ll take up any offer to resell their unit – and, in doing so, fall victim to timeshare resale scammers for hundreds, perhaps even thousands of dollars.
 In this article we will review: The Five Stages Of A Timeshare Resale Scam

 While there are some reputable and licensed timeshare resale companies, scammers are neither and prey on eager timeshare owners by promising two things, lots of money and a quick sale.
 Sound too good to be true?
 It just might be.

 The FTC also published an extremely helpful infographic breaking down the steps behind a common type of timeshare resale scam.
 Let’s look at the stages to this popular scam, as well as the cautionary steps you should take as a matter of due diligence.
-The 5 Stages of resale scam starts when…
+The 5 stages of a timeshare resale scam starts when…

 1.)
 A Timeshare Resale Company Solicits You To Offer Help

-You want to “get rid of” your timeshare, and this random resale organization wants to help!
+You want to “get rid of” your timeshare, and this random resale organization calls you and wants to help!
 Sounds like a perfect fit right?
 No, it’s probably a timeshare scam.

 Be cautious of any timeshare resale company that reaches out to you first with a resale solicitation, particularly if they make claims that the market for your vacation property is particularly “hot” or if they promise they have buyer’s waiting and already lined up to purchase.
 Before you go any further with the timeshare resale company, search online for complaints and, more importantly, research them with the Attorney General and the local consumer protection agencies in the state where the reseller is located.

 2.)
 The Resale Company Requires Fees Upfront